ECHO and IRC Handicapping

 Many regattas require boats to hold an endorsed IRC.
 This means that the data on her certificate has been recorded by an approved IRC Measurer.
 The recorded data is subject to very rigid standards and owners are advised to check with us or an IRC Measurer before making changes to their boats.

-Below is the list of ISA approved IRC Measurers:
+Below is the list of Irish Sailing approved IRC Measurers:

 || 086 2550992